bjorkypie/garden-zone/README.md

-# Install
+# Welcome!

-`npm install`

----

-# Things to make it run

-- Create a .env file and add the following as key = value
-- PORT = 2121 (can be any port example: 3000)
-- DB_STRING = your database URI
-- CLOUD_NAME = your cloudinary cloud name
-- API_KEY = your cloudinary api key
-- API_SECRET = your cloudinary api secret

----
+Farmers market produce has less environmental impact, contributes to your local economy, and tastes better than the stuff shipped to big chain grocers.
+This application is built to suggest ingredients and recipes that are in season, based on USDA hardiness zones.

 # Features

 - User enters zip code and date
-- Output list of plants that are in season
+- Output list of plants/ingredients that are in season
-- User selects plant
+- User selects ingredient to work with.
-- Serve user random (at first) recipe and allow them to save it to their profile
+- Serve user list of recipes that they could make with the selected ingredient.

 # Version 2 features
+- save recipes to a seasonal 'cookbook'
 - allow users to select favorite plants

+# Version 3 features
+- Add 'what do I do with this' feature for folks who subscribe to a CSA, and don't know what to do with an unfamiliar ingredient